albzn540/Multify/REACT_README.md

 This app has been bootstrapped by create-react-app.

 # How to run
+## Firebase
+This app uses firebase as the primary hosting service, both for the backend and the frontend.
+To start the frontend, you must have a firebase project.
+Follow this link and create one: https://console.firebase.google.com/

+## Spotify
+To interact with Spotify you have to make a Spotify app, follow this link and create a new app. https://developer.spotify.com/dashboard/applications

 ## Install dependencies
 `$ npm install`

 ## Environmental variables
 To get the app proparly working, copy .env.example and paste it as .env, after that you just add the required variables.
+You can find the firebase variables in the firebase project [console](https://console.firebase.google.com/) and the spotify variables in Spotify developer [dashboard](https://developer.spotify.com/dashboard/applications).

-## Start react app
+## Start the react app
 `$ npm start`

 ## Available Scripts